manang/internet-drafts/draft-irtf-icnrg-mapme.md

 ## MAP-Me messages

+MAP-Me signaling messages are carried within user plane as special Interest messages corresponding to "update" and "notification", and their corresponding acknowledgements.

 Two new optional fields are introduced in a CCN/NDN Interest header:

-- a special "Interest Type" (T) to specify four types of messages: Interest Updates (IU), Interest Notifications (IN), as well as their associated acknowledgment (Ack) messages (IU_Ack and IN_Ack).
+- an "Interest Type" (T) used to specify one of the four types of messages:
+Interest Update (IU), Interest Notification (IN), and as well as their associated acknowledgment (Ack) messages (IU_Ack and IN_Ack).
 Those flags are recognized by the forwarding pipeline to trigger special treatment;

 - a "sequence number" to handle concurrent updates and prevent forwarding loops during signaling, and to control discovery interests' propagation;

-## MAP-Me additional Network Information

-FIB entries are enriched with a sequence number, initialized to 0, say, by routing protocol and updated by MAP-Me upon reception of IU/IN messages.
-The Data about not-yet-acknowledged messages are temporarily stored in what we denote as "Temporary FIB buffer", or "TFIB", to ensure reliability of the process, and removed upon reception of the corresponding acknowledgement.
+## Data structures and temporary state

+FIB entries are augmented with information required for mobility management:

+- a "sequence number" which is incremented upon reception of IU/IN messages.
+It can be assumed this counter is set to 0 by the routing protocol.

-As sketched in Figure {{fig-tfib}}, each TFIB entry is composed of an associative array (F -> T) mapping a face F on which IU has been sent with the associated retransmission timer T (possibly Null).
-Note that the update mechanism is a constant delay operation at each router and is performed at line rate.
+- a buffer storing data about not-yet-acknowledged messages for ensuring reliability of the update process, which we refer to as "Temporary FIB buffer", or "TFIB".
+As sketched in {{fig-tfib}}, each TFIB entry is composed of an associative array (F -> T) mapping a face F on which IU has been sent with the associated retransmission timer T (possibly Null).
+TFIB entries are removed upon reception of the corresponding acknowledgement.

 ~~~~~~~~~~
          IU (IN) input face(s)            IU (IN) output face